DrMicka/TwitchChat-ChataigneModule/README.md

 # WaveLink-Chataigne-Module
-A simple module to use WaveLink with the Chataigne Software
+A simple module to use Twitch Chat with the Chataigne Software

 link :  <a href="http://benjamin.kuperberg.fr/chataigne/en" target="_blank">Chataigne Software </a> By Benjamin Kuperberg